conechmuadong/UKF-DeepSORT/README.md

         --nn_budget=100 \
         --display=True
     ```
-    Check `python deep_sort_app.py -h` for an overview of available options.There are also scripts in the repository to visualize results, generate videos, and evaluate the MOT challenge benchmark.
+    Check `python deep_sort_app.py -h` for an overview of available options.
+The repository also has scripts to visualize results, generate videos, and evaluate the MOT challenge benchmark.

 - On Raspberry Pi:
     The following example starts the tracker for the video captured from webcam connected to the Raspberry Pi: